Nicolik/MESCnn/README.md

 # MESCnn
-This repository contains an end-to-end pipeline, which we named MESCnn (MESC classification by neural network), for glomerular Oxford classification of WSIs.
+This repository contains an end-to-end pipeline, which we named *MESCnn* (*MESC* classification by *n*eural *n*etwork), for glomerular Oxford classification of whole slide images.

 The Oxford Classification for IgA nephropathy is the most successful example of an evidence-based nephropathology classification system.